ithanhpham/email_service/README.md

 track: backend

 reason: I chose the email service because I enjoy writing backend code, have some experience using mailgun in our dev portal and it's something that can be re-used at some other point.
 I used PHP as the backend because I am most familiar with that language.
 I have 2.5+ years with it.
+My QA background always has me thinking about use cases which helps with the quality.

 trade-offs/more: The usual trade-offs of speed vs quality vs inexpensive comes into play.
 Due to time constraints, I wasn't able to incorporate this into a framework like CodeIgniter to give it a MVC framework.
 This would allow routing to be seemless and less time on writing sanitization code.